AngMaher/PP4-Where-Next/README.md

   - As a Site User I can comment on a post so that I can feel part of the conversation. `(MUST HAVE)`
   - As a Site User I can create my own bucket list so that I can keep track of goals. `(MUST HAVE)`
   - As a Site User I can edit and delete items from my bucket list so that I can interact with the list. `(SHOULD HAVE)` `(MUST HAVE)`
-  - As a Site User I can save a post onto my account so that I can have a list of the most relevant posts to read later. `(COULD HAVE)`
   - As a Site User /Admin I can view comments on an individual post so that I can read the conversation. `(MUST HAVE)`
   - As a Site User I can like/unlike posts so that I can interact with the content. `(SHOULD HAVE)`
   - As a Site User I can mark of what I have achieved on my bucket list so that I can see my progress. `(COULD HAVE)`